All Episodes

 I wasted it all.

-You need to focus on me if you talk about justified.
+You need to focus on me if you talk about Justified.

-I'm the one who loves you, Ross.
+I'm the one who loves you, Rush.

 And you're the one that makes the show.